NewJumper/Thats-A-Lot-Of-Items/README.md

 - New ores: aluminum, magnesium, osmium, tungsten, uranium, and plenty more
 - Alloys: carbonite, Futurite, Sermium, steel, and some mysterious alloys
 - Lots of natural generation: marble, limestone, evergreen trees, willow trees, and plants
-- New structures: 4 new dungeons you'll have to find and discover!

 ### Biomes:
 **The Coniferous Forest** is a place for tree lovers to go.
 Filled with tall, beautiful evergreen trees, the forest is well suited for creatures of magnificent beauty.